kyechou/mimesis/README.md

 To analyze a given network function program with Mimesis, the first step is to create a new analysis project with S2E with the following command.
-The created project will be located at `s2e/s2e/projects/mimesis`.
+The created project will be located at `s2e/projects/mimesis`.

 > **Note**<br/>
-> This step will also patch `s2e/s2e/projects/mimesis/bootstrap.sh` to load
+> This step will also patch `s2e/projects/mimesis/bootstrap.sh` to load *all*
-> *all* the compiled systemtap kernel modules.
+> the compiled systemtap kernel modules.
 You can manually edit the
 > `bootstrap.sh` afterwards according to your needs.

 ```sh